Netball: History

 Martina Bergman-Österberg introduced a version of basketball in 1893 to her female students at the Physical Training College in Hampstead, London.
 The rules of the game were modified at the college over several years: the game moved outdoors and was played on grass; the baskets were replaced by rings that had nets; and in 1897 and 1899, rules from women's basketball in the United States were incorporated. Österberg's new sport acquired the name "net ball".
 The first codified rules of netball were published in 1901 by the Ling Association, later the Physical Education Association of the United Kingdom.
 From England, netball spread to other countries in the British Empire.
 Variations of the rules and even names for the sport arose in different areas: "women's (outdoor) basketball" arrived in Australia around 1900 and in New Zealand from 1906, while "netball" was being played in Jamaican schools by 1909.

 A goal is scored at a women's netball game in New Zealand, circa 1920s.

-From the start, it was considered socially appropriate for women to play netball; netball's restricted movement appealed to contemporary notions of women's participation in sports, and the sport was distinct from potential rival male sports.
+From the start, it was considered socially appropriate for women to play netball; netball's restricted movement appealed to contemporary notions of women's participation in sport and was distinct from potential rival male sports.
 Netball became a popular women's sport in countries where it was introduced and spread rapidly through school systems.
 School leagues and domestic competitions emerged during the first half of the 20th century, and in 1924 the first national governing body was established in New Zealand.
 International competition was initially hampered by a lack of funds and varying rules in different countries.
 Australia hosted New Zealand in the first international game of netball in Melbourne on 20 August 1938; Australia won 40–11.
-Efforts began in 1957 to standardise netball rules globally: by 1960 international playing rules had been standardised, and the International Federation of Netball and Women's Basketball, later the International Netball Federation (INF), was formed to administer the sport worldwide.
+Efforts began in 1957 to standardise netball rules globally, and by 1960 international playing rules had been standardised.
+The same year the International Federation of Netball and Women's Basketball, later the International Netball Federation (INF), was formed to administer the sport worldwide.